 What are the ingredients in methotrexate?

 The active ingredient in methotrexate is methotrexate sodium.
-In injectable formulations, methotrexate also contains small amounts of benzyl alcohol as a preservative.2
+In some injectable formulations, methotrexate also contains small amounts of benzyl alcohol as a preservative.2

 How does methotrexate work?